Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Polarisation.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overally: 12

 **Mitigation**: Make sure equipment is safely and securely placed, at the side of the dark room out of the way of where people are walking.
 Do not allow the power cable to run across a walkway.
+Ideally tape down cables if necessary.

 Call a first aider in the event of an emergency.